-Marketing research may provide quantitative data and information with regard to various aspects of marketing operations but cannot furnish qualitative data concerned with its consumers.
+It may provide quantitative data and information concerning various aspects of marketing operations but cannot furnish qualitative data concerned with its consumers.

 1. To Understand Human Motives

-From the point of view of motives, human behaviour may be grouped into three categories.
+From the point of view of motives, human behavior may be grouped into three categories.

-At the first level, consumers recognise and are quite willing to talk about their motives for buying a specific product.
+- At the first level, consumers recognize and are quite willing to talk about their motives for buying a specific product.

 The motives at the second and third levels may be identified only with the help of suitable techniques of motivation research.

 In the psychoanalytic school of thought, there are three parts of the mind – the Id, Ego, and Superego.

 The ID houses the basic instinctive drives, many of them may be similar to animals.